Using the Mood Meter to Interrupt Emotional Reactivity

 Understanding Reactivity with Color Quadrants

 Every Mood Meter quadrant provides information about the need for emotional regulation and reactivity.
+Learn about Color Quadrants in Depth.

 Red Quadrant: High Energy and Negative Emotions